aws-samples/sample-resource-quota-and-control-plane-utilization/README.md

 This repository contains two complementary, serverless Go projects following AWS best practices for EMF-based metrics:

+---
+#### ⚠️ Disclaimer ⚠️
+This repository is provided as a functional example.
+It is not intended to represent a production-ready "drop in" solution.
+Before using in any live environment, you should:

+- Review and adjust IAM permissions to follow the principle of least privilege
+- Review encryption at rest and in transit for all resources (SQS, Lambda, logs, etc.)
+- Configure VPC, subnet, and security group settings according to your network requirements
+- Implement proper monitoring, alerting, and log retention lifecycles
+- Be aware of any costs associated with deploying in your account(s)

+Use this sample as a starting point, not a drop-in solution.
+Customize this solution based on your organization’s security, reliability, and operational requirements.
+---

 1. **Rate Limit Monitor**
 An **event-driven** pipeline that captures control-plane API call rates and publishes RequestPerSecond metric to Cloudwatch in ~60s intervals